laurenyew/PetAdoptSampleApp/android/README.md

 To build and use this app yourself with the petfinder API, Follow the [Getting Authenticated](https://www.petfinder.com/developers/v2/docs/) steps on the Petfinder.com website to create an account and API key with access token.
-Copy the auth token into the source code under `PetFinderApiBuilder` for the constant value of `AUTH_TOKEN`.
+Copy the auth token into the source code under `NetworkModule` for the constant value of `AUTH_TOKEN`.
 This will use your auth token when making the network calls.